Security of quantum key distribution with detection-efficiency mismatch in the multiphoton case: Formulation of results for the case of single-photon Alice's output

-The first and the second terms in the brackets in Eq.~\ref{EqDW} characterize Eve's and Bob's ignorances about Alice's sifted key bit, respectively.
+The first and the second terms in the brackets in Eq.~(\ref{EqDW}) characterize the Eve's and Bob's ignorances about the Alice's sifted key bit, respectively.
 Here we assume that the length of the error-correcting syndrome is given by the Shannon theoretical limit.
 Otherwise, a factor $f>1$ should be added to the second term.
 The present-day error-correcting codes allow for $f=1.22$.
-A method of using of the low-density parity-check codes in QKD, which allows us to decrease the factor $f$, is given in Refs.~\cite{SymBl1,SymBl2}.
+An error-correction procedure for QKD based on the low-density parity-check codes, which decreases the factor $f$, is given in Refs.~\cite{SymBl1,SymBl2}.
 A syndrome-based QBER estimation algorithm, which also can decrease $f$, is proposed in Ref.~\cite{fly}.

-Using the Fano's inequality, the second term in the right-hand side of Eq.~(\ref{EqDW}) is bounded from above by $h(Q_z)$, where $h(x)=-x\log x-(1-x)\log(1-x)$ ($\log\equiv\log_2$) is the binary entropy and $Q_z$ is the quantum bit error rate (QBER), i.e., error ratio in the $z$ basis.
+Using Fano's inequality, the second term in the right-hand side of Eq.~(\ref{EqDW}) is bounded from above by $h(Q_z)$, where $h(x)=-x\log x-(1-x)\log(1-x)$ ($\log\equiv\log_2$) is the binary entropy and $Q_z$ is the quantum bit error rate (QBER), i.e., error ratio in the $z$ basis.
 This value is observed by Alice and Bob, hence, thus term is known by the legitimate parties.
 Formally, $Q_z$ is defined as

+The last term here means that, in the case of a double click, a bit value 0 or 1 is assigned with the probability 1/2.
+So, 1/2 is the error probability in the case of a double click.

-But the first term (Eve's ignorance) since the state $\rho_{ABE}$ is chosen by Eve and is unknown to Alice and Bob.
-They should estimate Eve's ignorance from below using the registration statistics.
-To simplify the problem and eliminate the dependence of the right-hand side of Eq.~(\ref{EqDW}) from the Eve's subsystem, we apply the entropic uncertainty relations \cite{BertaEUR,ColesEUR}:
+But the first term (the Eve's ignorance) in the right-hand side of Eq.~(\ref{EqDW}) is unknown to Alice and Bob since the state $\rho_{ABE}$ is chosen by Eve.
+They should estimate the Eve's ignorance from below using the observable data.
+To simplify the problem and eliminate the dependence of the right-hand side of Eq.~(\ref{EqDW}) on the Eve's subsystem, we apply the entropic uncertainty relations \cite{BertaEUR,ColesEUR}:

 where the second conditional entropy is calculated for the state $\tilde\rho'_{XBE}$, or, equivalently, $\tilde\rho'_{XB}$.